-Sivas, which is known by Greeks as Sevasteia (Gr: Σεβάστεια) was in earlier years referred to as Suvaz and was an ancient Pontic town and now a seat of a prefecture in Turkey.
-The town was built at the foot of Mount Paryadris and 2km from Ali/Halys River (Tr: Kizilirmak).
+Sivas which is known by Greeks as Sevasteia (Gr: Σεβάστεια) was in earlier times called Suvaz and was an ancient town and now a seat of a prefecture in Turkey.
+The town was built at the foot of Mount Paryadris (Gr) and 2km from the Ali/Halys River (Tr: Kizilirmak).
 The town is an important communal link for Turkey.
 Close to the town is a road that links the northern regions of Asia Minor with Kayseri as well as the road that leads to Baghdad.
-There are three bridges in the region which pass over the Kizilirmak, One was built during the Roman era and leads to Tokat while the other two are for roads leading to Kayseri and Baghdad.
+There are three bridges in the region which pass over the Kizilirmak.
+One was built during the Roman era and leads to Tokat while the other two are for roads leading to Kayseri and Baghdad.

-Before the Exchange of Populations (1923) Sivas consisted of 43,000 people of whom 1,500 were Greek and 9,100 were Armenian.
+Before the exchange of populations (1923) Sivas consisted of 43,000 residents of whom 1,500 were Greek and 9,100 were Armenian.
 After the exchange, in 1927, the population reduced to 29,700.
 According to S.Ioannidis, around the middle of the 19th century the population of the town was 17,000 and the majority were Muslim Turks.

 In close proximity to today's Sivas was the Lake of Sebaste where the 40 martyrs were killed.
 S Ioannidis who visited the region in the mid 19th century mentioned that the lake had all but dried up.
 Following the Persian Wars, Justinian paid extra attention to the town and built walls around it while during the years of Procopius a large fortress was built in the centre of the town.
 In the 11th century the Armenian king Synecherin swapped the district Baspurakan in his own country, with Sevasteia which thus became the capital of Armenia Minor.
 The town was later ruled by the Seljuks, Ottoman Sultan Beyazit I (1397) and Tamerlane (1400).
 Tamerlane had ordered his cavalry to trample over 4,000 children of the town following his retreat from the town and subsequent handing back to the Ottomans.